zcollest/scRegNetwrapper/README.md

 ```

 ## Input
-The calculation of DoRothEA/PROGENy scores requires a Seurat object of scRNAseq gene expression data.
-Downstrean analyses utilize data that is outputted from the `handle_dorothea_scores()` and `handle_progeny_scores()` functions.
+The calculation of TF/pathway scores using DoRothEA and PROGENy requires a Seurat object of scRNAseq gene expression data.
+Calculating TF scores using pySCENIC,  requires a path to an anndata object - to convert a Seurat object to anndata, it is recommended to use [sceasy](https://github.com/cellgeni/sceasy).

 ## Tutorial

 To obtain more information about any specific function, run `?"function_name"()` in your R session.

-### Quantifying transcription factor and pathway activity
+### Quantifying transcription factor and pathway activity using DoRothEA & PROGENy
 The first step is to quantify the activity of transcription factors and/or pathways from the scRNAseq gene expression data.
-To better understand the DoRothEA confidence scores used in the `run_dorothea()` function, please refer to the DoRothEA package from the Saez Lab: https://github.com/saezlab/dorothea/.
-To better understand the inputs for the `run_progeny()` function, please refer to the PROGENy package from the Saez Lab: https://github.com/saezlab/progeny/.
+To better understand the DoRothEA confidence scores used in the `run_dorothea()` function, please refer to the [DoRothEA](https://github.com/saezlab/dorothea/) package from the Saez Lab.
+To better understand the inputs for the `run_progeny()` function, please refer to the [PROGENy](https://github.com/saezlab/progeny/) package from the Saez Lab.
 If interested in inserting custom regulons or pathways, the format must be the same as the regulons and pathways from DoRothEA and PROGENy, respectively.

 ```R
 # Running dorothea and progeny